deanwampler/spark-scala-tutorial/tutorial/README.md

 We're using a few conventions for the package structure and `main` class names:

-* `AbcN` - The `Abc` program and the N^th^ example.
-With a few exceptions, it can be executed locally and in Hadoop.
+* `FooBarN.scala` - The `FooBar` compiled program for the N^th^ example.
+With a few exceptions, it can be run locally and in Hadoop.
 It defaults to local execution.
+* `FooBarN-script.scala` - The `FooBar` script for the N^th^ example.
+It is run using the `spark-shell` for local mode and cluster execution, or using the `console` (interactive Spark shell or *REPL*) that's provided by the `activator shell` or `sbt` environments.
-* `hadoop/HAbcN` - A driver program to run `AbcN` in Hadoop.
+* `hadoop/HFooBarN.scala` - A driver program to run `FooBarN` in Hadoop.
 These small classes use a Scala library API for managing operating system *processes*.
 In this case, they invoke one or more shell scripts in the workshop's `scripts` directory, which in turn call the Spark driver program `$SPARK_HOME/bin/spark-submit`, passing it the correct arguments.
 We'll explore the details shortly.
-* `solns/AbcNFooBarBaz` - The solution to the "foo bar baz" exercise that's built on `AbcN`.
-These programs can also be invoked from the *Run* panel.
+* `solns/FooBarNSomeExercise.scala` - The solution to the "some exercise" exercise that's described in `FooBarN.scala`.
+These programs can also be invoked from the *Run* panel (or shell `run` command).

 Otherwise, we don't use package prefixes, but only because they tend to be inconvenient with the Activator's *Run* UI.